easeaico/pulse-go/docs/Methodology/TissueMethodology.md

 ## Gradient Dependent Transport Processes

 ### Gas Exchange - Alveoli Transfer
 At the alveoli-pulmonary capillary interface, oxygen diffuses from the alveoli into the pulmonary capillaries, while carbon dioxide diffuses from the pulmonary capillaries into the alveoli.
 In reality, gas exchange at the alveoli is a multi-step process in space, where gases dissolve into liquid according to Henry's law and diffuse through liquid and across membranes according to Fick's law.
-In the model, alveolar gas exchange is driven by the partial pressure differential between the pulmonary capillaries and the alveoli in a one-step process, as shown in Figure 4.
+In the model, alveolar gas exchange is driven by the partial pressure differential between the pulmonary capillaries and the alveoli in a one-step process, as shown in @figureref {AlveolarGasExchange}.
 The partial pressures of each gas in the capillaries are calculated using @equationref {ppc}, while the partial pressures of each gas in the alveoli are calculated using @equationref {ppa}.

 <center>
 <a href="./Images/Tissue/AlveolarDiffusion.png"><img src="./Images/Tissue/AlveolarDiffusion.png" width="700"></a>
-<i>Figure 4.
-Alveolar gas exchange is a single-step, lumped-diffusion process driven by a partial pressure gradient, where the partial pressures are computed using @equationref {ppc} and @equationref {ppa}.</i>
+<i>@figuredef {AlveolarGasExchange} Alveolar gas exchange is a single-step, lumped-diffusion process driven by a partial pressure gradient, where the partial pressures are computed using @equationref {ppc} and @equationref {ppa}.</i>
 </center><br>

 <center>